The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Feldhaus is an international Brickwork from Germany and employs around 150 employees at the Bad Laer location in Germany.
 We accompany architects, planners, builders and investors worldwide in construction projects of all sizes.

-Our Team from the areas of architecture, construction and engineering, provide you with exactly the professional services and Advisory service sangbootes that you need for your construction project with clinkers.
-We would be happy to inform you personally about our product and Service offers.
-Our specialists will advise you competently and will be happy to answer all questions about our solutions.
+Our Team from the fields of architecture, construction, and engineering provide you with precisely the professional services and Advisory service offerings you need for your brick construction project.
+We would be happy to inform you personally about our product and Service offerings.
+Our specialists will provide expert advice and gladly answer any questions you may have about our solutions.

-Experience technological lead - for over 168 years.
-Look forward to a partnership -based cooperation with the oldest owner -managed Brickwork in Germany.
+Experience technological leadership – for over 168 years.
+Look forward to a collaborative partnership with Germany's oldest owner-managed Brickwork .

 Management